15 Important Decisions to Make Before You Go Into Labor

 Newborns get checkups right away.
 Baby will get a routine exam in the hospital within 24 hours of birth (either by a staff doctor or your chosen pediatrician), and then go to their first wellness checkup outside the hospital within the first week—so you’ll need to have a pediatrician lined up before baby arrives.
 Early in your third trimester, start interviewing potential candidates to find a doctor who feels like a good fit for your family.

-Cord blood banking is the process of collecting and storing the blood left in a newborn’s umbilical cord so it can be used for future medical purposes, whether that’s potentially using the blood for treatment if your child develops cancer down the line, or donating to a family member or other child who’s in need of a transplant.
+Cord blood banking is the process of collecting and storing the blood left in a newborn’s umbilical cord so it can be used for future medical purposes, such as transplants, cancer treatments and more.
 You can opt to store the cord blood in a private bank for a fee or donate to a public cord blood bank.
 If you decide to move forward with banking, you’d need to select a bank and get the collection kit at least six weeks before your due date, and alert your doctor of your decision so they can be prepared to collect the blood immediately after birth.
 Research the pros and cons of cord blood banking and decide whether it’s right for your family.

 If you decide to move forward with cord blood banking, you won’t be able to delay clamping the umbilical cord, otherwise the blood will clot and render it useless.
 However, if you’re not planning to bank, consider whether you want your doctor to hold off clamping baby’s umbilical cord for several seconds or minutes.
 While cord clamping immediately after birth had long been standard procedure, recent research has found that waiting to cut the cord may have a host of immediate and longer term benefits, especially for preemie babies but also for those born full-term, without posing a risk of blood loss for the mother.
 The American College of Obstetricians and Gynecologists recommends delaying cord clamping for at least 30 to 60 seconds, while the Word Health Organization recommends at least one minute and the American College of Nurse-Midwives recommends 2 to 5 minutes.
 Talk to your doctor about your options and preferences.